 Participating in more stressful cardiovascular activities such as jogging, weight lifting, or regular sport will need to be discussed with your surgeon to ensure that it is safe to do so in your case.
 Any jolts of pain or inconsistent sensations may mean your electrodes or wires are shifting slightly; this issue will need to be reviewed by your surgeon.

 You will be required to do your rehabilitation exercises as part of a home exercise program.
-As you become more independent with the exercises and once your therapist is confident that you are progressing as they would expect you to, your visits to Amber Hill Physical Therapy will become less frequent, and your therapist will act only as a guide.
+As you become more independent with the exercises and once your therapist is confident that you are progressing as they would expect you to, your visits to Amber Hill Therapy Centers will become less frequent, and your therapist will act only as a guide.

 Should your pain flare up during certain intervals, you may need to follow up with your Physical Therapist more frequently until the pain settles.

 Amber Hill Therapy Centers provides services for Physical Therapy in Frederick, Damascus, Thurmont, Jefferson, Urbana and New Market.

 What might go wrong?

 Spinal cord stimulation is considered minimally invasive and safe, however there are several complications that may occur during or after this procedure.
 No invasive procedure is 100 percent foolproof.
 Complications are uncommon, but you should know what to watch for it they occur.